FlaminFlamingu/Resource-Monitor/README.md

 🗺️ Roadmap
 I am actively building toward several major milestones:

-[x] USB Detector: Initial integration for hardware polling (Beta).
+[ ] Automated Setup: A Python or Batch script to handle all library installations.

-[ ] Fine Adjustments: Improving USB detection speed and drive-letter mapping.
+[ ] Application Conversion: Compiling the script into a standalone executable (.exe) for non-Python users.

-[ ] Automated Setup: Script to handle all library installations.
+[ ] Individual Process Tracking: The ability to check resource usage of specific apps before or while they run.

-[ ] Application Conversion: Compiling into a standalone .exe.
+[ ] Web Interface: A browser-based version of the dashboard for remote monitoring across a network.

 ⚖️ License & Contribution
 This project is shared publicly for inspiration and educational purposes.
 You are encouraged to study the code and use the logic to build your own unique monitors.